denizbeyazgul/vista-pipeline-1/README.md

 After fusion, a **Random Forest** classifier is trained on the combined feature space to **predict the type of cyberattack**.

-Random Forest was chosen for its robustness, ability to handle mixed feature types, and interpretability.
+Random Forest was chosen for its robustness, ability to handle mixed feature types, and interoperability.

-## Folder Structure
+## Model Explainability

+To enhance transparency and trust in the model's predictions, both **global and local explainability** techniques were applied using **SHAP (SHapley Additive exPlanations)**:

+- **Global SHAP:**
+  Highlights which features are generally most influential in predicting multi-class attack types.

+- **Local SHAP:**
+  Visualizes the contribution of each feature to individual predictions, enabling case-by-case attack investigation.